rdinch/MathResourceStudio-Help/docs/creating-math-documents/save-and-open-a-document.md

 4. If you have already saved the worksheet once, you only have to click Save on the toolbar at the top of the program window, or press Ctrl+S, and all changes will be saved.

+!!! tip
-TIP: All saved Math Resource Studio documents end with the file extension **.mrd**.
+    All saved Math Resource Studio documents end with the file extension **.mrd**.
 When entering a file name it is not necessary to type .mrd at the end of the file name, the program will default the file extension automatically.

 Open a saved Math Document